-Fiscal Year Ended June 30, 2023 2022 2022 2021 (pe un ds in thous sano ls) Profit before taxes £ 114,163 £ 102,379 £ 54,368 Share-based compensation expense 31,058 35,005 24,427 Amortization of acquired intangibles assets 12,270 10,823 6,725 Foreign currency exchange losses (gains), net 10,729 (9,944) 6,546 Restructuring costs 6,588 Fair value movement of contingent consideration (10,613) Adjusted PBT £ 164,195 £ 138,263 £ 92,066 below.
+Fiscal Year Ended June 30,

+2024 2023 2022

+(po oun ds in thou sand s)

+Profit before taxes £ 26,980 £ 114,163 £ 102,379

+Share-based compensation expense 34,678 31,058 35,005

+Amortization of acquired intangibles assets 14,980 12,270 10,823

+Foreign currency exchange losses (gains), net 2,233 10,729 (9,944)

+Restructuring costs 11,645 6,588

+Exceptional property charges 1,925 -

+Fair value movement of contingent consideration (9,486) (10,613)

+Adjusted PBT £ 82,955 £ 164,195 £ 138,263

+(6) We monitor our adjusted free cash flow to better understand and evaluate our liquidity position and to develop future operating plans.
+Our adjusted free cash flow is our net cash provided by operating activities, plus grant received, less net purchases of non-current tangible and intangible assets and less settlement of change of control, or CoC, bonuses paid on acquisition.
+For a discussion of grant received, see "Operating Results - Cost of Sales" below.
 Adjusted free cash flow is not a measure calculated in accordance with IFRS.
 While we believe that adjusted free cash flow provides useful information to investors in understanding and evaluating our liquidity position in the same manner as our management, our use of adjusted free cash flow has limitations as an analytical tool, and you should not consider it in isolation or as a substitute for analysis of our financial results as reported under IFRS.
 Further, other companies, including companies in our industry, may adjust their cash flows differently to capture their liquidity, which may reduce the value of free cash flow as a comparative measure.
 The following table presents a reconciliation of adjusted free cash flow to net cash provided by operating activities, the most directly comparable financial measure calculated and presented in accordance with IFRS, for each of the periods indicated: